Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Numerical Experiments and Real Data Analysis

-In the first experiment, we vary the step size $\eta$ among the values $\{5\times 10^{-4},1\times 10^{-3},5\times 10^{-3}\}$ while keeping the noise level fixed at $\sigma = 1$.
+In the first experiment, we vary the step size $\eta$ among the values $\{5 \times 10^{-4}, 1 \times 10^{-3}, 5 \times 10^{-3}\}$ while keeping the noise level fixed at $\sigma = 1$.
 The horizon $T$ is set to $15,000$.
 The experimental results are presented in the left panel of Figure \ref{fig:step size}.
-From the figure, it is evident that a larger step size (represented by the yellow curve) leads to faster convergence, but it also results in a higher error rate.
-On the other hand, a smaller step size (represented by the blue curve) produces a more accurate estimator, albeit with a longer convergence time to reach a stable state.
-These findings confirm the validity of our theoretical claims.
+The figure clearly shows that a larger step size (represented by the yellow curve) leads to faster convergence but results in a higher error rate.
+Conversely, a smaller step size (represented by the blue curve) yields a more accurate estimator, albeit requiring a longer convergence time to reach a stable state.
+These findings validate our theoretical claims.

-In the second experiment, we investigate the effect of varying noise levels while keeping the step size fixed at $\eta = 1\times 10^{-3}$.
-To ensure convergence to a stable estimator, we perform a sufficient number of steps by setting $T = 20,000$.
-The noise level $\sigma$ takes on values $\{1,2,3,4,5\}$.
-We conduct the experiment for the convergence dynamics plot once for each $\sigma$, and the error bar plot is based on 10 independent trials for each $\sigma$.
+In the second experiment, we investigate the effect of varying noise levels while keeping the step size fixed at $\eta = 1 \times 10^{-3}$.
+To ensure convergence to a stable estimator, we set the horizon $T$ to $20,000$ steps.
+The noise level $\sigma$ takes on values $\{1, 2, 3, 4, 5\}$.
+For each $\sigma$, we conduct a single convergence dynamics experiment and perform 10 independent trials for the error bar plot.
 The results are presented in Figure \ref{fig:tr_noise}.
+From the left panel, we observe that the convergence rates do not significantly vary across different noise levels.
+However, the right panel reveals a proportional relationship between the final error rate and the noise level, thereby confirming our theoretical findings.

-From the left figure, we observe that the convergence rates do not significantly vary across different noise levels.
-However, the right figure reveals a proportional relationship between the final error rate and the noise level, confirming our theoretical assertion.
+We also present the average per-step runtime as a function of the tensor dimension.
+We fix the rank $\mathbf{r} = (2, 2, 2)'$ while varying the tensor dimensions $d \times d \times d$ for $d \in \{20, 25, \ldots, 70\}$.
+For each dimension, we set the horizon to $T = 10,000$.
+The results are displayed in Figure \ref{fig:runtime}.
+As shown, the average per-step runtime scales linearly with $d^3$, which aligns with the computational cost detailed in Appendix \ref{sec:RGrad}.